Autoracing Club Bratislava: 2021 season

 Before the 6 Hours of Monza, it was announced that the team would switch to the Oreca 07 chassis for Le Mans and would finish the season with it.
 For Monza, there was another change in the driver lineup as Maťo Konôpka replaced Tom Jackson.
 In an uneventful race for the team, ARC Bratislava finished 14th, which was once again the last place for a classified LMP2 car.
 The subsequent debut for the Oreca at Le Mans was not without issues either as the car had to be pulled into the pits at one point due to an incident involving Miro Konôpka being spun.
 Further issues then involved Maťo Konôpka damaging the rear of the car after spinning during the night portion of the race under wet conditions.
 The team however managed to finish the race in a respectable 24th position overall and a 15th place in the expanded LMP2 class.
 Out of those within the championship, ARC Bratislava finished ninth overall (their best championship result to date) and fifth in Pro-Am.
 The performance of the Oreca proved to be an upgrade over the Ligier as Webb posted the third fastest time of the Pro-Am subclass in the race.

 For the final two races in Bahrain, the team made further changes to its line-up.
 The third seat, which was occupied by Maťo Konôpka in the two previous races, was now given to Kush Maini for the six-hour race and Nelson Panciatici for the eight-hour race.
 The six-hour race saw ARC Bratislava finish fourth in Pro-Am, despite having technical issues due to which the only finished 21st overall.
 In a last-minute unscheduled change, Olli Caldwell replaced Webb for the final race of the season.
 The new squad could not match the class result from the previous race, finishing fifth in Pro-Am and eleventh in the complete LMP2 class this time around.
-ARC Bratislava scored the least amount of total points in the LMP2 field.
+ARC Bratislava scored the fewest total points in the LMP2 field.
 Miro Konôpka was also the only driver in the team to have contested all six races.
 Konôpka has expressed interest to continue in the series for the 2022 season.